austinc512/OrderPost/README.md

 - GET /shipments - return an array of shipments (default size = 100)
 - POST /orders/createshipment - create a shipment from an order object
 - DELETE / - void the label and delete the shipment object.

-### customers:

-- GET /
-- POST /
-- PUT /
-  -- ship_to will be another route from this endpoint -- customers can have multiple ship_to addresses

-- GET /
-- POST /
-- PUT /

-### products:

-- GET /products
-- POST /products
-- PUT /products
-  -- order_items interacts with products.
-  -- I'm not sure if that should be another route

 this covers interacting with all tables from my API